 This project investigates several aspects of self-determined motivation in relation to workplace and health-related behaviors.

-The final part of the project will involve developing and evaluating an intervention that integrates the findings of the first two parts of the project.
+The final part of the project involves developing and evaluating an intervention that integrates the findings of the first two parts of the project.
 This study tests whether people can be helped to achieve and maintain an optimal motivational profile, wherein autonomous forms of motivation drive behavior more than (less adaptive) controlled forms of motivation.

 University Researcher Keegan Knittle